Ritoccando - Giulio G. Pedaci

 I repainted it with one small but significant difference: skin color.

-In this painting, however, Pauline African's gaze still looks to a distant horizon.
+In this picture, however, Pauline African's gaze looks at a still distant horizon.

 Hence the title.